 - “No dogs on furniture” rule is a must.
-This helps encourage good behavior as well as keeps dog parents and non-dog owners pretty happy.
+This helps encourage good behaviour as well as keeps the dog parents and non-dog owners pretty happy.

 - You might need to keep lint rollers handy.
 You never know where pet hair can end up.

 - Ensure that your office has pet-friendly cleaning products and insecticides to make sure that an office is a safe place for your dogs.
 The facilities team of the office should be responsible.

 - If you’re making a dog-friendly culture in the office, make sure you mention that on the careers page of your website as well as in the perk section.
 This is an important perspective for employees when applying for a pet-friendly office.

 - Employ a check-in system for dogs also to know which dogs are present in space.
 This can be very helpful in the case of an emergency.